affinda/affinda-typescript/docs/classes/AffindaAPI.md

 ▸ **updateResumeSearchConfig**(`body`, `options?`): `Promise`<[`ResumeSearchConfig`](../interfaces/ResumeSearchConfig.md)\>

-Update configurations such as which fields can be displayed in the logged in user's embedable search tool, what are their weights, what is the maximum number of results that can be returned, etc.
+Update configurations such as which fields can be displayed in the logged in user's embeddable resume search tool, what are their weights, what is the maximum number of results that can be returned, etc.

 #### Parameters